How can casino affiliates retarget their email subscribers with paid campaigns?

 - Audit list consent and hygiene.

-Confirm opt-ins, remove invalid addresses, and document consent sources. - Set up or confirm platform access and tracking integrations.
+Confirm opt-ins, remove invalid or ineligible contacts, and document the consent source for each usable segment. - Set up or confirm platform access and tracking integrations.

-Build clear buckets for testing and messaging differentiation. - Start with a small test campaign and define success metrics.
+Create clear buckets that support different messages, such as recent readers, lapsed subscribers, high-intent content visitors, and excluded contacts. - Start with a small test campaign and define success metrics.

-Run a controlled pilot with defined KPIs and a holdout group for lift measurement. - Implement suppression logic and compliance checks before launch.
+Run a controlled pilot with a specific KPI, a sensible budget, and a holdout group where possible so you can judge incremental value. - Implement suppression logic and compliance checks before launch.

 Conclusion